Affiliate links on Android Authority may earn us a commission. Learn more.

 Since both browsers are built off the same base and compete in the same market, it should be unsurprising that they have a similar set of features.
 How they differ is in the execution, and again to no one’s surprise, they attempt to leverage the ecosystem of products and services from their parent company.

-Something to keep in mind though: if a feature is missing in a browser, there’s a good chance there’s a third-party extension that mimics the functionality.
+Something to keep in mind, though: if a feature is missing in a browser, there’s a good chance there’s a third-party extension that mimics the functionality.
 However, for the sake of comparison, we have to appreciate both browsers without their repertoire of extensions covering up for their shortcomings.

 The most prominent feature of any browser is the address bar, and both browsers like to supercharge the address bar in their own ways.

 You could input the web address of the website you want to visit into the address bar.
-But you could also do so much more: including auto-completing URLs, switching to tabs, calculations, word translations, quick weather checks, currency conversions, and of course, instant searching.
+But you could also do so much more, including auto-completing URLs, switching to tabs, calculations, word translations, quick weather checks, currency conversions, and of course, instant searching.

 While Google Chrome’s search results are powered by Google Search, Microsoft Edge’s search results are powered by Microsoft Bing.
 So the quality of results depends on the quality of the search engine itself.

 To Microsoft’s fair credit, Bing has improved a whole lot this year, especially with the ChatGPT integration helping it gain an edge (heh) in this industry.
-Google is yet to incorporate AI features directly into Google Search or Chrome’s address bar, but we do know that Bard is just around the corner.
+Google has yet to incorporate AI features directly into Google Search or Chrome’s address bar, but we do know that Bard is just around the corner.
 You can take a more detailed look at how these search engines compare in our Google vs Bing showdown.

 As for the rest of the address bar features, Edge lags behind Chrome.
 You can’t do instant calculations, conversions, or translations in the Edge address bar, but you can in Chrome’s address bar.